 Cornea and External Disease Fellowship

-The Corneal and External Disease fellowship is usually one-year duration beginning the first week of July and ending the first week of July the following year.
-Recently there have been two American full-time fellows who perform surgery and one or more research fellows, typically from other countries.
+The Cornea and External Disease fellowship is usually one-year duration beginning the first week of July and ending the first week of July the following year.
+We have three full-time fellows who perform surgery and one or more research fellows, typically from outside the United Startes.
 The fellowship is primarily patient care oriented with significant clinical research opportunities.
-The fellowship is based in the Corneal Associates cornea and external disease practice at Wills Eye of Drs.
-Rapuano, Hammersmith and Nagra, who see approximately 300 patients a week.
-The fellows examine the Corneal Associates' patients, after which the staff physician will see each patient and review the fellows’ evaluation.
-There are eight other active cornea specialists on the Cornea Service with whom the fellows work.
+The fellowship is based in the Corneal Associates practice of Drs.
+Rapuano, Hammersmith, Nagra and Azari at Wills Eye, and the Ophthalmic Partners of Pennsylvania practice of Drs.
+Raber and Ayres.
+In total we see about 500 patients a week.
+The fellows examine the patients after which the staff physician will see each patient and review the fellows’ evaluation.
+There are 6 other active cornea specialists on the Cornea Service with whom the fellows interact.
 In addition, the fellows are involved in staffing the resident Cornea Clinic.
 The clinic visits number about 75 per week.

-Cornea fellows also may give talks to the residents or medical students during the year, and teach Jefferson medical students who rotate through the Wills Eye Cornea Service.
+Cornea fellows may also give talks to the residents or medical students during the year, and teach Jefferson medical students who rotate through the Wills Eye Cornea Service.

 We feel our Cornea and External Disease Fellowship is one of the finest in the country.
 We are especially happy to be able to offer it in such a friendly, receptive environment.

-For information, please contact Bernadette Bishop at (215) 928-3172.
+For information, please contact Katie Whittaker at (215) 928-3172.